tusharrbhardwaj/100-days-of-code/log.md

 **Link to work:**[A photo of my terminal that shows implementation of basic CLI commands for file navigation and their handeling.](https://drive.google.com/file/d/1CZ5OX9HvJUvYTp4GYCUZz_61DTZP5spq/view?usp=sharing)

+Day 02: April 07, 2025

+**Today's Progress**: But my hands on git Commands and their compatibility with Github and its main feature ie Version control.
+I did set my "git commit -m" Command's text editor to VS code so that every time I type git commit and hit enter, I am redirected to VS code for the commit message I want to make.
+Started the introduction To HTML and CSS.
+A few things I knew already, but learnt the individual meanings of HTML boilerplate.

+**Thoughts:**  Today's Task and progress was comparatively easier than the other two days.
+Though I am still struggling with read and learnt method, but I am working to get better at it.
+**Link to work:** : No specific link for todays work